tylergannon/rails-workflow/README.markdown

 Transition event handler
 ------------------------

-The best way is to use convention over configuration and to define a method with the same name as the event.
+You can define a method with the same name as the event.
 Then it is automatically invoked when event is raised.
 For the Article workflow defined earlier it would
 be: